deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 there wasn't some mistake.
 That was half a week's nutritional intake for a Gaoian male.
 "That many?"

 "Yep."
-Warhorse took the bar off him and bit into it, chewing vigorously. "*Giveff your jaw a workout, too."* he added, around the mouthful.
+WARHORSE took the bar off him and bit into it, chewing vigorously. "*Giveff your jaw a workout, too."* he added, around the mouthful.

 "Exactly how many calories do you *need*?"
 Regaari asked.

 "Me, on a light day?
 At least ten thousand or so."
-Warhorse replied.
+WARHORSE replied.
 "But this is gonna be a really active day, so…a lot more.
 Anyway, main should be ready."